LagoLunatic/ww_model_helpers/README.md

 ## Tutorial

 This basic tutorial will go over the process of converting Link's main model and a couple extras from Wind Waker's format (BDL) to a COLLADA .dae file (which can be modified in regular modeling programs such as Blender) and then back to Wind Waker's format (BDL) and getting the model ingame.
 This tutorial does not go over the process of actually modeling and rigging a custom model.

+If you have trouble following along with the first few steps of this text tutorial, you may optionally also want to watch [this video tutorial](https://www.youtube.com/watch?v=hitbHVIhnP4) which shows you how to get things set up.

 ### Step 1: Set up workspace folders.
 Create two folders - `Link Original` and `Custom Model`.
 The names of the folders don't matter, but one will be for holding Link's vanilla unmodified model, and the other will be for your custom player model.